-Advantest's semiconductor and component test systems and mechatronics systems are shipped and delivered to many of the world's leading semiconductor manufacturers, as well as a number of foundries and test houses.
-Advantest's largest customer accounted for approximately 17% of net sales in fiscal 2005, approximately 11% in fiscal 2006 and approximately 9% in fiscal 2007.
-Advantest's five largest customers, all of which are semiconductor and component test system customers, accounted for approximately 41% of net sales in fiscal 2005, approximately 35% in fiscal 2006 and approximately 32% in fiscal 2007.
+Advantest's semiconductor and component test systems and mechatronics systems are shipped and delivered to world's leading semiconductor manufacturers, as well as some foundries and test houses.
+Sales to Hynix Semiconductor Inc. in fiscal 2006 and to INTEL Corporation and Samsung Corporation in fiscal 2008 each accounted for greater than 10% of Advantest's net sales in each of those respective years.
+No customer accounted for greater than 10% of Advantest's net sales in fiscal 2007.
+Advantest's five largest customers, all of which are semiconductor and component test system customers, accounted for approximately 35% of net sales in fiscal 2006, approximately 32% in fiscal 2007 and approximately 51% in fiscal 2008.